 Figure 6: Send to Back option selected

 - Now you can hide the logo from some individual Slide Layouts.
-You do so for two reasons: firstly, you may want a clean slide without a logo for some Slide Layouts -- typically the Blank and Title Only layouts are good candidates for removing the logo altogether.
-Additionally, you may want the prominent version of your logo for the Title Layout -- to do that, you first need to hide the subtle version of the logo we just added to the Slide Master.
+You do so for two reasons: firstly, you may want a clean slide without a logo for some Slide Layouts.
+Typically the Blank and Title Only layouts are good candidates for removing the logo altogether.
+Additionally, you may want the prominent version of your logo for the Title Layout.
+To do so, you first need to hide the subtle version of the logo we just added to the Slide Master.

 Figure 7: Hide Graphics check-box must be selected